image of the recipe rebel cookbook cover on transparent background.Free shipping on all orders! Shop The Recipe Rebel Cookbook here 🎉

 How to make Pumpkin Cheesecake:

-5. Don’t overbake – be sure to bake just until the outer 2 inches are set.
+Don’t overbake: Be sure to bake just until the top is set and dry but there’s still a jiggle.
 Because it sits in the hot oven for an hour after baking, the rest of the cheesecake will have a chance to set up, and overbaking can lead to cracks.

 Want to save this recipe?